 While the no look fee may work to put a floor under fees in a community and to validate that the case really will take that much, it leads the public to think that bankruptcy representation is a commodity, fungible and routine.

 Balderdash!
-The issues in bankruptcy come in an infinite number of combinations and change through the course of a Chapter 13.
+According to the lawyers from Ortiz & Ortiz, LLP, the issues in bankruptcy come in an infinite number of combinations and change through the course of a Chapter 13.
 We have law that remains new and unsettled, not to mention inconsistent and opaque.
 We deal with people’s lives, home, businesses and retirement.

 Avoiding The No-Look Fee Yields A Happier Client, Happier Lawyer, And Better System